nanking816/FootballSystem/README.md

 Assign the ball to specific player who is closed to it for further calculating of ball control rate.

 ### camera_movement_estimator
-estimate the movement of cameras between continuous frames by LK optical flow.
+Estimate the movement of cameras between continuous frames by LK optical flow.

+### view_transformer
+Transfrom the 2D coordinate to 3D coordinate with Perspective Transform, but it needs to revise based on concrete size of football field